 In addition to increased mental health concerns, thousands of others have been dealing with ‘pandemic fatigue’ and burn out, which is a general exhaustion or lack of motivation that (in this case) is caused by quarantining, work, and other factors.
-Overall, this year has been stressful and we’re all feeling the effects of it.
+Overall, the past several years have been stressful and we’re all feeling the effects of it.

 When someone’s mental health is suffering, typically other areas of their life are suffering as well – with one of those areas being work.
 According to a survey by the Anxiety and Depression Association of America (ADAA), “56 percent [of workers] report that stress and anxiety have affected their productivity, 51 percent say it’s impacted their relationships with coworkers, and 50 percent say it has diminished the quality of their work.”
 Diving deeper, a report by Mental Health America shares how in particular, employees in the food + beverage, retail, and manufacturing industries report the highest rates of workplace-related stress.